tepl/qbsolv/README.md

     -n repeats
-        This optional argument denotes, once a new optimal value is found, to repeat the main loop of the algorithm this number of times with no change in optimal value before stopping.
+        This optional argument denotes, once a new optimal value is found, to repeat the main loop of the algorithm this number of times before stopping.
 The default value is 50.
     -w
         If present, this optional argument will print the QUBO matrix and result in .csv format.